camlbrown/AutoMD-SAXS/README.md

 **Software requirements:**
   - GROMACS
   - Slurm job scheduler
-  - Conda (all relevant packages are found in automdsaxs.yml)
+  - Conda (all relevant packages are found in automdsaxs.yml).
+To install environment, run 'conda env create -f automdsaxs.yml'
   - ATSAS
+      - Download only required for SAXS-based analysis
       - Current analysis is optimised for ATSAS 3.0.4 (recommended)

 **Scripts:**